-Sarah joined the Centre for Science & Technology Studies (CWTS) in the Spring of 2011, where she is currently Professor in Science, Technology and Innovation Studies and Scientific Director of the institute.
+Sarah joined the Centre for Science & Technology Studies (CWTS) at Leiden University in the Spring of 2011, where she is currently Professor in Science, Technology and Innovation Studies and Scientific Director of the institute.

-As of June 2016, she is an elected member of the Young Academy of Europe.
+Sarah was elected as member of the Young Academy of Europe in 2016.

-In 2010, she received her PhD (with honors) from the University of Groningen.
+In 2010, she received her PhD with honors from the University of Groningen, with Douwe Draaisma & Trudy Dehue.

 Constitutive effects of indicators